-Key Audit Matter
+Sr. Key Audit Matter

-Impairment of Investment in subsidiaries having hotel properties
+1 Impairment of Investment in subsidiaries having Principal audit procedures performed: hotel properties

 (Refer Note 29b to the Standalone Financial Statements)

 At each reporting period, the Company assesses the carrying amounts of investment in subsidiaries (having hotel properties) to determine whether there is any indication that those investments have suffered an impairment loss.
 If any indication exists, the Company estimates the investment's recoverable amount.
 Where the carrying amount of CGU exceeds its recoverable amount, the investment is considered impaired and is written down to its recoverable amount.